Software

 Installation

-First, clone the software from the Gitlab repo.
+First, clone the software from the Gitlab repository:

 To properly set all paths, run